Clojure MCP: REPL-Driven Development with AI Assistance

 * resource `LLM_CODE_STYLE.md` - Which is your personal coding style instructions (copy the one in this repo to the root of your project)

-* prompt `clojure_repl_system_prompt` - instructions on how to code - cribbed a bunch from Clod Code
+* prompt `clojure_repl_system_prompt` - instructions on how to code - cribbed a bunch from Claude Code

 Then start the chat.